dievus/AWeSomeUserFinder/README.md

 Finally, a role is needed with an attached policy granting "UpdateAssumeRolePolicy," which also has a TrustedEntity Deny all rule for AssumeRole permissions.
 This can be somewhat convoluted, so there is an additional script included with the tool called, "updateassumerolepolicygenerator.py."
 Using an access key and secret key, along with the required permissions noted above, the correct policy and role will be generated automatically and be usable until it is manually removed.
 Both the new policy and role will be named "user_enumeration_policy."

+Run the tool with `python3 updateassumerolepolicygenerator.py`, and enter the keys when requested.

 <p align="center">
   <img src="https://github.com/dievus/AWeSomeUserFinder/blob/main/images/image3.png" />
 </p>